yudus-labs/contribution-dao/README.md

 # ContributionDAO
 ContributionDAO - CDAO - is a DAO ( Decentralized Autonomous Organization ) designed for overseeing and governing collaborative contribution by multiple parties in public blockchain ecosystem.
 This DAO is chain-agnostic, it is just my personal flavor to choose ICON public chain as the target platform for its implementation.
-By using economic mechanism designed in this paper, anyone can build it on any blockchain that satisfy its requirements.
+By using protocol designed in this paper, anyone can build it on any blockchain that satisfy its requirements.

 The ultimate purpose of ContributionDAO is to maintain a public trustless system which host and govern everyone's contribution quantitatively.
 All contribution proposals it hosts are evaluated and quantified by community, therefore it is publicly owned.